-Related party transactions are disclosed, reviewed, and monitored by the Audit Committee and presented to the Board on a periodic basis.
+Related party transactions are disclosed, reviewed, and monitored by the Audit Committee and presented to the Board as and when these transactions arise.

 f) Audit Committee

 Audit Committee is established to assist the Board in carrying out its responsibilities and meeting the Corporate Governance requirements.
 The Audit Committee reviews the quarterly financial information before recommending to the Board for adoption and release to Bursa Securities.
 In addition to this, the Audit Committee reviews the systems of internal controls that have been established, and make recommendations to management on actions to be taken, if any, based on the reports of the independent internal and external auditors.